Trepix/trepix.github.io/content/blog/books/the-nature-of-software-develompent.md

 Hope you've found something useful, and if you've read the book and have a different opinion, don't hesitate to share your thoughts.
 I will be happy to know about it 😄.

-PS: Thanks again to Anna for help me with English
+PS: Thanks again to Anna to help me with English